 Macroeconomic conditions continued to create demand softness industrywide, including downward pressures relating to the anticipated service provider shift from Wi-Fi 6E to Wi-Fi 7.
 This demand softness combined with excess inventories in our channels and those of our direct customers, drove quarter-over-quarter declines in our Enterprise, Automotive and Consumer markets.
 We believe that the fourth quarter of 2023 was the trough for our business.
-As we turn to 2024, we anticipate a year of gradual growth driven by recoveries in our end markets, investments in product innovations, and launches of our 5-G connectivity initiatives.
+As we turn to The first half of 2024 we anticipate a year of gradual growth driven by saw market recoveries in our end markets, investments in Enterprise and Consumer markets.
+As we move into the second half of 2024, the industry wide headwinds we have faced continue to dissipate, and our indicators suggest that previously broad demand softness has become more product innovations, and launches of our 5G connectivity initiatives. customer specific, as the industry re-calibrates to optimal inventory levels.
 We remain focused on the execution of our strategic product initiatives and operational efficiencies, as they lay out the foundation of our revenue and profitability growth when market conditions improve.